Optimized Speculative Sampling for GPU Hardware Accelerators

 \circled{\textbf{3}}The partial results, $\tau_{c_k}$, $a_k(x)$, and $b_k$, are written back to HBM.
 The partial sum $b_k$ is now combined with the partial sums from other thread blocks to compute the full sum $b$.
 The final division operation to compute $\texttt{max\_norm}(f(x))$ in~\autoref{eq:max-norm} and the resampling procedure in~\autoref{eq:modified} are done once all the partial results are aggregated.

-By reorganizing the computations as illustrated in \autoref{fig:approach}, batches of $p({x}| {x}_{<i+c})$ and $q({x}| {x}_{<i+c})$ are \emph{loaded only once} from HBM into SRAM.
+By reorganizing the computations as illustrated in \autoref{fig:approach}, batches of $p({x}| {x}_{<i+c})$ and $q({x}| {x}_{<i+c})$ are loaded only once from HBM into SRAM.
 Moreover, most operations are coupled within the kernel and performed in parallel while using fast SRAM to store intermediate values.
 Only the results necessary to produce token acceptance decisions are written to HBM.
-Therefore, read and write operations across the memory hierarchy are minimized, enabling faster speculative sampling.